 I had no idea that Madras had been named the best place to see the 2017 solar eclipse, nor that they were hosting a gigantic SolarFest and expecting 100,000 people to descend upon their town of 6,000.

 When I drove down with Nash on Sunday, I was full of fear.
-Fear of being surrounded by rowdy crowds.
-Fear of being trapped in traffic.
-Fear that smoke from the wildfires or clouds would block our view.
+Fear of being surrounded by rowdy crowds, fear of being trapped in traffic, and fear that clouds or smoke from the wildfires would block our view.
 Would it be worth it?

 Fortunately, there was no traffic on the way there, the crowds were tame and friendly, and the event was well-organized.
 We parked in a giant, dusty field under the beating desert sun.

 “It looks like that scene from Contact,” Nash noted as we walked by row after row of people setting up tents and telescopes and playing Pink Floyd’s Dark Side of the Moon.
-They were not just from all over the States, but from all over the world, like the two guys from Amsterdam with identical haircuts who parked behind us.
+They were not just from all over the States, but from all over the world.
+Two guys from Amsterdam with identical haircuts parked behind us.

 We reached downtown Madras via a sweaty three-mile walk away down the highway.
-All the restaurants had stocked up on provisions and hired extra staff to prepare for the massive influx of customers, but the town felt surprisingly quiet.
+All the restaurants had stocked up on extra provisions and hired additional staff to prepare for the massive influx of customers, but the town felt surprisingly quiet.

 Wispy clouds moved in on Sunday evening and combined with the smoky haze around Mount Jefferson to produce a spectacular sunset.
 Old-timey planes from the Erickson Aircraft Collection flew by in formation, avoiding the personal aircraft that still streamed in before the next day’s main event.

 We slept in the back of the car, which is fairly routine for us.
-The lines for the port-a-potties were atrocious, but otherwise the night was peaceful.
+The lines for the port-a-potties were terrible, but otherwise the night was peaceful.

 In the morning, we swallowed our anticipation by reading the graphic novel Moon Cop out loud to one another.